I'm an avid football ("soccer") fan. My favorite sports team is Arsenal. My

 martial art I have ever seen in my life.
 I sometimes try to think of

-down, this is the martial art to which I go under pressure when "it's just
+are down, this is the martial art to which I go under pressure when

 #InterestingGameProfessor